-It is a dogged exercise to excel in the world we are today.
+It is a dogged exercise to excel in the world we are in today.

-As a serial entrepreneur who has let his own personal motivation drive him to establishing many treatment recovery programs, and has had a hand in everything from marketing to sales, Per Wickstrom knows the importance of motivation for a successful outcome.
+As a serial entrepreneur who has let his motivation drive him to establish many treatment recovery programs and has had a hand in everything from marketing to sales, Per Wickstrom knows the importance of motivation for a successful outcome.

 Begin with a Careful Examination of Your Motivation

-Anyone who has been in recovery would have heard the popular saying that you can’t get sober for someone else.
-It never works.
-Your ultimate motivation should be that you want to rid yourself of the evil of addiction in order to lead a clean and sober life.
+Your ultimate motivation should be that you want to rid yourself of the evil of addiction to lead a clean and sober life.

 “Trying to make someone else happy can become an unsuccessful attempt.
 The best result is attained when you can work towards recovery yourself,”